List of frequently asked questions and there answers.

 When will I receive my laptop computer?

 Laptop distribution is a scheduled event for incoming fall and spring freshmen.
 For students entering Rensselaer for the fall semester, the distribution is done as a scheduled event during Navigating Rensselaer & Beyond; it is also a scheduled event for students entering in January.
-In all cases, the Mobile Computing team will make the distribution dates, times, and locations available on this website.

 If you purchase a laptop package and are not part of the incoming class, you can usually pick up your laptop at the scheduled events right before the start of classes.
 If you order your laptop during the school year, you can usually pick it up within a day or two after placing your order.